-“The quality of Webex devices is so incredibly good,” Mortensen said.
+“The quality of Cisco devices is so incredibly good,” Mortensen said.
 “For us, as a studio, I keep coming back to the high-quality video and audio.”

 In addition to selecting devices with a strong foundation in the basic capabilities you need, look for ones with other helpful features that make life a bit easier for your team.

-Mortensen highlighted the touchless controls and voice commands Webex devices offer.
+Mortensen highlighted the touchless controls and voice commands Cisco devices offer.

 Along with seeking employee feedback in terms of well-being, it’s also good to open the door for team members to further participate in the workspace design process or share suggestions for how they think the space could evolve.

-At Designit, team members are always thinking of creative new ways to leverage the Webex devices for even more interactive collaboration and co-creation.
+At Designit, team members are always thinking of creative new ways to leverage the Cisco devices for even more interactive collaboration and co-creation.

 “People come with suggestions like, ‘Okay, but we can have one here, and then if we have an auditorium set up here, and then we can have a Precision 60 speaker tracking camera over here, and then we can collaborate and it makes it much more interactive,’” Mortensen said.
 “People start to get really engaged because these devices have become so integral in terms of how we work.”